 Sometimes, both may feel that their perspective is correct and refuse to budge.
 This stubbornness can affect the harmony of your relationship.
 Put the ego aside and understand the situation from your partner’s perspective.
-In doing so, you may soften towards your partner and understand their point of view.
+In doing so, you may soften towards your partner and be more understanding of their point of view.
 This will help check a small argument from blowing up into a big fight.

 15. Additional Help

 Even if you cannot resolve the minor issues that lead to fighting in relationships, do not despair.
 If you feel that your small arguments are becoming a way of life rather than something that happens rarely, seek professional help to resolve your issues.

 Going to a professional couple’s counselor or a therapist can help find the root cause of friction.
 They can guide you and suggest ways to maintain harmony, have a constructive discussion, and lead a blissful life.